 Drivers License Points vs. Insurance Points

 Are traffic violation points and at-fault accident points confusing to you?
 A point system is used by most states and all insurance companies to track your driving indiscretions.
 Traffic violations and at-fault accidents both create points on your driving record under the insurance and the DMV system.
-While you don’t want to get points from either system, drivers license points and insurance points are handled differently -- and have a different impact.
+While you don’t want to get points from either system, drivers license points and insurance points are handled differently – and have a different impact.
 Both will cost you money; one could cost you your freedom.

 Driver License Points